Skip to content ↓

 It is important to remind you that Headteachers cannot authorise any holiday in term time unless there are truly EXCEPTIONAL circumstances.

-In a letter from Gary Lewis (CEO of Lighthouse Schools) to parents last year regarding attendance and term holidays in particular, he stated:
+In a letter from Gary Lewis (CEO of Lighthouse Schools) to parents in July last year regarding attendance and term holidays in particular, he stated:

 Exceptional circumstances could include a family member being seriously or terminally ill, a death or significant trauma in the family where it is deemed that a holiday may help the child cope with the situation.
 Holidays which are taken for the following reasons, for example, cannot be authorised: